BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Orc.*]

 [*Bifur, Bofur and Bombur all joined the company from their home in the Blue Mountains.
 A jolly and light-hearted Dwarf, Bofur served the company well by raising the spirits of those around him, and formed a close bond with Bilbo.
 Bifur, on the other hand, was unable to speak the common tongue at all.
 This was entirely due to the jagged axe-blade that jutted from his skull.
 Bombur was easily the largest of the
-Dwarves — and it was he who all but emptied Bilbo's pantry upon the Dwarves' arrival at Bag End.*]
+Dwarves â€” and it was he who all but emptied Bilbo's pantry upon the Dwarves' arrival at Bag End.*]

 [*The brothers Ori, Nori and Dori, who hailed from the Blue Mountains, also joined Thorin's Company.
-Dori was the oldest of the three and would spend most of his time trying to keep his two brothers out of trouble, for Nori was a renowned troublemaker and pickpocket, whilst Ori was the youngest of the company. Óin and Glóin were the final members of the company, both unable to resist the lure of potential treasure.*]
+Dori was the oldest of the three and would spend most of his time trying to keep his two brothers out of trouble, for Nori was a renowned troublemaker and pickpocket, whilst Ori was the youngest of the company. Ã“in and GlÃ³in were the final members of the company, both unable to resist the lure of potential treasure.*]

 [*It was this legendary band of unlikely heroes that would journey through Goblin tunnels, spider-infested forests and a town atop a lake as they